-The group ‘RE inspired’ come to Maiden Erlegh to discuss the person of Jesus with our whole cohort of Year 7 students, in Year 8 a Buddhist Nun discusses her beliefs with our Year 8 students and in Years 9 we host an Imam and a Christian minister, to enhance our students’ understanding of the two faiths we explore at GCSE level and in the past we have held an Interfaith Conference with guest speakers from Sikhism, Hinduism, Humanism, Christianity and Islam.
+The group ‘RE inspired’ come to Maiden Erlegh to discuss the person of Jesus with our whole cohort of Year 7 students, in Year 8 a Buddhist Nun discusses her beliefs with our students and in Years 9 we host an Imam and a Christian minister, to enhance our students’ understanding of the two faiths we explore at GCSE level and in the past we have held an Interfaith Conference with guest speakers from Sikhism, Hinduism, Humanism, Christianity and Islam.
 In the past, our A Level students have had the opportunity to attend Oxford Town Hall for a candlelight conference led by Dr Peter Vardy.

 Withdrawal from RE

 Parents have the right to choose whether or not to withdraw their child from RE without influence from the school, although a school should ensure parents or carers are informed of this right and are aware of the educational objectives and content of the RE syllabus.
 In this way, parents can make an informed decision.
 Where parents have requested that their child is withdrawn, their right must be respected, and where RE is integrated in the curriculum, the school will need to discuss the arrangements with the parents or carers to explore how the child’s withdrawal can be best accommodated.
 If students are withdrawn from RE, schools have a duty to supervise them, though not to provide additional teaching or to incur extra cost.
 Students will usually remain on school premises.

 Should you wish to withdraw your son or daughter from RE, please contact the Headteacher in writing.